 Tango and Individualism

 The disregard for individual rights is a regrettable reality in human history.
 Liberalism, which prioritizes individual freedom, has historically played a constructive role in unleashing human potential and creativity.
-However, the idea that humans are independent and autonomous individuals is a biased view, as we are interconnected, interrelated and interdependent members of a species whose survival and success rely on our solidarity and cooperation.
-Human rights should not only be seen as individual rights, but also as collective rights that benefit all of humanity.
-These rights include coexistence, equality, cooperation, sharing, and the overall well-being of society.
-(See The Freedom in Tango.)
+However, the idea that humans are independent and autonomous individuals is a biased view, because we in fact are closely related and interdependent members of a species whose survival and success rely on our solidarity and cooperation.
+Human rights should not only be seen as individual entitlements, but also as collective rights that benefit all of humanity.
+These rights include coexistence, equality, cooperation, sharing, and the overall well-being of society (see Philosophies that Separate Two Worlds).

 In today's America, however, rampant liberalism and individualism prioritize individual liberty, rights, and personal choice over the common interests and harmonious coexistence of mankind and society as a whole.
 Egoism, selfish behaviors, predatory practices, exploitation of others, monopoly, gun proliferation, doping, violence, obscenity, homosexuality, LGBTQIAPK, same-sex marriage, etc., all under the guise of individual rights and freedom, are but few examples.
-Too many people only think about themselves and disregard the interests of society and mankind as a whole.
-(See Tango and Gender Relations.)
+Too many people only think about themselves and disregard the interests of society and mankind as a whole (see Tango and Gender Issues).

-But, despite our obsession with individualism, we are still human beings subjected to vulnerability, loneliness, interdependence, and a need for association and connection.
-That is why we turn to tango in the first place - to make contact with others, to experience intimacy and fellowship, to touch and be touched by other human beings, to fulfill our desire for affinity, affection and love, and to collaborate in creating something that satisfies everyone.
-Unfortunately, these needs are often frustrated by our self-centeredness, independence, arrogance, and lack of agreeableness.
+But, despite this infatuation with individualism, we are still human beings subjected to vulnerability, loneliness, interdependence, and a need for association and connection.
+That is why we turn to tango in the first place - to make contact with others, to experience intimacy and fellowship, to touch and be touched by another person, to fulfill our desire for affinity, affection and love, and to collaborate in creating something that satisfies everyone.
+Unfortunately, these needs are often frustrated by our self-centeredness, independence, arrogance, and disagreeableness.

 Tango puts us in such an intimate relationship with one another that we are forced to reevaluate what it means to be human, to change our self-centered attitude, to be better connected and cooperative partners, and to dance in harmony through abiding by the roles and being agreeable with each other.
-The lessons we learned from tango are valuable and have wider implications beyond the dance floor.
-(See The Lessons of Tango.)
+The lessons we can learn from tango are valuable, with farreaching implications beyond the dance floor (see The Lessons of Tango).
 We need political leaders who understand the truth revealed in tango to unite us, set aside the differences, find common ground, restore brotherhood, focus on common cause rather than differences, and work as a team.
-Our milonga will be a better place in which to dance and our society will be a better place in which to live, I believe, if we embrace the spirit of tango and reject individualism.
+Our milonga will be a better place in which to dance, and our society will be a better place in which to live, I believe, if we embrace the spirit of tango and reject individualism.

 June 18, 2016